c08oprkiua/eBrew-Godot/README.md

 To run this, download the files into a folder and then then add that folder to your project list in Godot (4.1), or run one of the pre-compiled versions present in the releases tab

 # To-do
-* Add downloading and uninstalling homebrew
+* Add unzipping downloaded homebrew to user defined folder
 * Homebrew launcher functionality (loading information on locally saved homebrew)

-* Implement download progress bar...somewhere
+* Complete download bar implementation
 * Finish settings implementation

-* Remake scroll bar for fixed visuals and functional usage
+  * Visually load user saved directories
+  * Implement directory save/check button functionality

-* Finish compatibility for compliled versions:
+* Finish compatibility for compiled versions:

-** Linux: Done
+  * Linux: Done

-** Windows: Done
+  * Windows: Done(?)

-** Android: Fix loading issues, change user directories (it's storing userdata in a root access directory, I don't want that)
+  * Android: Change user directories (it's storing userdata in a root access directory, I don't want that)

 # Possible future features
 * Custom background music